 Sessions with Mr Chua, Chief Therapist, is $220 weekdays and $245 weekends.

 Rest assured.
-All our therapists have years of therapy experience.
+All our therapist has years of therapy experience.
 They are also vetted and trained with our 4A Counselling Approach.

 Most parents seek help because they feel stuck.
 Stuck in rectifying their child's disruptive behaviour.